Should I pay taxes when purchasing a subscription or book?

 I purchased a subscription to the hard-copy edition of one of your publications but my issue still hasn't arrived.
 Can I claim a replacement copy?

-A claim for replacement must be submitted no sooner than 3 months and no later than 6 months following the issue's publication date.
+A claim for replacement must be submitted no sooner than two months and no later than six months following the issue's publication date.
 In the event that an issue is delayed, we will consider the actual publication date rather than the cover date when processing claims.
 Please contact us at firstname.lastname@example.org within this period and your copy will be replaced.